 When I think of the New York Post piece, I say to myself, “People complained Beyonce and Jay-Z weren’t affectionate enough/too private and now it’s an issue for them to make music about their life.
 I don’t get it!”
 What do people want from them?

 The same question can be asked regarding Bey’s pregnancy.
-For years, there were rumors that she was pregnant and as and when she finally became pregnant with Blue Ivy in 2011, there were people who thought she was faking the pregnancy.
+For years, there were rumors that she was pregnant and when she finally became pregnant with Blue Ivy in 2011, there were people who thought she was faking the pregnancy.
 So many people spent time watching her every move and scrutinizing everything.
 People would say, “Oh her dress folded so she’s wearing a fake belly!”
 I found it ridiculous because you could totally see in her face that she was pregnant but…ok.
 Then after Blue was born, there were even more comments.
 Most of them were about the child’s hair.
 I know other celebrities go through their personal lives being on display but it seems more people have opinions on the Carter family.

 And finally, we come to her music.

-Lately, people have said that her newest album talks about bad word too much.
+Lately, people have said that her newest album talks about sex too much.
 Again, she’s a married woman in her 30s so I don’t see what the issue is.
 There are plenty of other artists who do the same.
 There was also criticism of her saying “bitches” on “Bow Down” but Beyonce had a reply for them in one of the documentary videos for her album:

 “And anyone that says, ‘Oh that is disrespectful,’ just imagine the person that hates you.
 Imagine a person that doesn’t believe in you.
 And look in the mirror and say, ‘Bow down, bitch’ and I guarantee you feel gangsta!
 So listen to the song from that point of view again if you didn’t like it before.”